phly/phly-rule-validation/README.md

 #### CallbackRule

-The class `Phly\RuleValidation\CallbackRule` allows providing a callback to execute during validation.
+The class `Phly\RuleValidation\Rule\CallbackRule` allows providing a callback to execute during validation.
 This callback should have the following signature:

 ```php